Avaiga/taipy/CONTRIBUTING.md

 ## Implement Features

 The Taipy team manages its backlog in private.
-Each issue that will be done during our current sprint is attached to the "current sprint".
+Each issue that is or is going to be engaged by the Taipy team is attached to the "🔒 Staff only" label or has already assigned to a Taipy team member.
 Please, do not work on it, the Taipy team is on it.

-All other issues are sorted by labels and free to be taken.
+All other issues are sorted by labels and are available for a contribution.
 If you are new to the project, you can start with the "good first issue" or "🆘 Help wanted" label.
 You can also start with issue with higher priority like "Critical" or "High".
-The higher the priority, the more value it will bring to the project.
+The higher the priority, the more value it will bring to Taipy.

-If you want to work on an issue, please add a comment and wait to be assigned to the to inform the community that you are working on it.
+If you want to work on an issue, please add a comment and wait to be assigned to the issue to inform the community that you are working on it.

 ### Contribution workflow